Get the tools you need to begin writing short stories in WRITING FICTION: MASTER THE SHORT STORY

 By the end of this class, you will have a thorough understanding of the fundamentals of narrative craft.
-You will have written and revised a short story, and you will be on your way to submitting it for publication.
+You will have written at least one short story, and you will be on your way to submitting it for publication.

 Would you like to receive feedback on your work?

 Please note: This is not a workshop course.
-If you would like to receive feedback on your final story from the instructor, please purchase the Critique Add-on.
+If you would like to receive feedback from the instructor on your final story, please purchase the Critique Add-on.

 Enroll now and get started today!